sirintra/PMC-PC-training/docs/source/kelvin.rst

 .. tip::
-   If you have a submitted job that requests to be run on a ``medpri`` partition and it has been waiting in the queue for too long because the cluster is busy, sometimes change partition to ``hipri`` will get to job to be processed quicker (Note: it would only work if the job is completed within 3 hours)
+   If you have a submitted job that requests to be run on a ``medpri`` partition and it has been waiting in the queue for too long because the cluster is busy, sometimes changing the partition to ``hipri`` will allow the job to be processed more quickly (Note: this will only work if the job can complete within 3 hours)